DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Lightrail has developed a widget that powers the entire gift card purchase and delivery flow.
 ![Gift card purchase widget](assets/purchase-widget.png)

-All you need to do is add a page with the following snippet.
+All you need to do is add a page with the following snippet:
 ```html
 <div>
     <script